Frequently Asked Questions

 A: Students are welcome to cook in the designated kitchens in each residence hall.
 Cooking in other areas of the hall is not permitted due to fire safety and sanitation concerns.

-A: Yes, cable television is available in every residence hall room if you choose to subscribe to cable service through your portal.
-Students in theme houses and apartments may contact Midcontinent Communications directly to set up cable TV.
+A: Yes, cable television is available in every residence hall room if you choose to subscribe.
+Students livign in campus housing may contact Midcontinent Communications directly to set up cable TV.

-A: Lofts may be rented through College Products for Bergsaker, Solberg, East and Tuve Halls.
+A: Lofts may be rented through College Products for Bergsaker, Solberg, and East Halls.
 More information is available on your portal.
 Stavig and Granskou Halls have modular furniture, meaning you can use the individual pieces in your room to create a multitude of loft configurations.
 Tuve Hall furniture has lofting capabilities as-is.
 Your Viking Advisor and Hall Director can offer guidance on the variety of lofting options in these halls.

-A: No, you are required to retain all Campus Life provided furnishings in your room.
+A: No, you are required to retain all Campus Life provided furnishings in your room or apartment.

 A: Residence halls remain open during all holiday periods except for Christmas Break and Spring Break.
 You will be charged $5 per night if you need to stay during these vacation periods.

 A: The possession and use of alcoholic beverages in university-owned housing is prohibited, except in designated theme houses and apartments when students are 21 years of age or older.
 A detailed description of this alcohol policy is found in the Student Handbook under Alcoholic Beverages.